Menu

 Credit inquiries account for 10% of your overall score.
 Credit agencies will review all of your requests within the past six to 12 months.
 These requests can be seen as soft or hard inquiries.
 A soft inquiry, such as when you check your score yourself, or sometimes when you get a quote online, will not affect your credit score.

 A hard inquiry, like applying for a credit card or a mortgage, will have some effect.
 Typically, a couple of hard inquiries will not raise any flags.
 It’s only if you’ve been applying for a lot of credit in a short period of time that lenders may be concerned.
-If you’re rate shopping for a mortgage or car loan, don’t worry – credit bureaus will combine multiple inquiries on car loans and mortgages in a set period of time because they know you’re not likely to get 5 mortgages at once!
+If you’re rate shopping for a mortgage or car loan, don’t worry – credit bureaus will combine multiple inquiries on car loans and mortgages in a set period of time because they know you’re not likely to get five mortgages at once!

 How does the type of credit you hold affect your credit score?